jameshughes89/cs101/site/assignments/country-catalogue/country-catalogue.rst

 ``CountryCatalogue`` provides some functionality to ask questions about the collection of data.

 The ``CountryCatalogue`` is effectively a list keeping track of the ``Country`` objects with additional proprietary methods.
 Details on the functionality is provided below.

 Part 6 --- Country Catalogue Constructor
 ----------------------------------------

+Write the constructor (``__init__``) for the ``CountryCatalogue`` class.
+The constructor for the class is simple --- initialize the object with an attribute that is a reference to an empty list.

 Part 7 --- Private Find Method